Cultural Anthropology, an introductory course

 "I looked and there before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and in front of the Lamb" -- Revelation 7:9

-This course will use a variety of learning resources, including videos and case studies.
+This course will use various learning resources, including videos and case studies.

 Helpful resources